 How Much Does it Cost to Build a House In Michigan?

 The cost of building a house in Michigan can vary greatly depending on factors such as location, size, materials, finishes, and labor costs.
-As of my knowledge cutoff in September 2021, a general range for building a new home in Michigan would be between $100 and $200 per square foot.
+The average cost of building a house in Michigan ranges between $100 to $200 per sq. ft.

 However, keep in mind that costs could have changed since then, and it’s always best to consult with local contractors or home builders to get the most accurate and up-to-date estimates.